-- [42] The Appellant argued that she did not breach the PHO because she did not work and did not go to any of the employer's facilities.
-But she did breach the employer's policy by failing to be fully vaccinated against COVID-19 by the deadlines (October 25, 2021, and November 15, 2021) set out by the employer. - [43] The Appellant said she was a casual employee, so she did not have to accept shifts and the employer was under no obligation to offer her any shifts.
-But the employer's policy and the PHO applied to all employees, regardless of their classification or casual status. - [44] The Appellant disclosed her religious convictions and concerns regarding the COVID-19 vaccine.
-She did not apply for a religious exemption, because she knew the Public Health Officer was not granting exemptions based on religion.
-She insisted that she wanted to work and was willing to use other precautions against COVID-19, but her employer refused to consider those options. - [45] The Appellant argued that her collective agreement does not require her to be vaccinated against COVID-19.
-She filed a grievance through her union. - [46] I acknowledge that the use of the word "misconduct" is upsetting to the Appellant.
+- [39] The Appellant argued that she did not breach the PHO because she did not work and did not go to any of the employer's facilities.
+But she did breach the employer's policy by failing to be fully vaccinated against COVID-19 by the deadlines (October 25, 2021, and November 15, 2021) set out by the employer. - [40] The Appellant said she was a casual employee, so she did not have to accept shifts and the employer was under no obligation to offer her any shifts.
+But the employer's policy and the PHO applied to all employees, regardless of their classification or casual status. - [41] The Appellant disclosed her religious convictions and concerns regarding the COVID-19 vaccine.
+She applied for a religious exemption, but her request was denied.
+She said she wanted to work and was willing to use other precautions against COVID-19, but her employer refused to consider them. - [42] The Appellant argued that her collective agreement does not require her to be vaccinated against COVID-19.
+She had the option to file a grievance through her union, which she did. - [43] I recognize that the use of the word "misconduct" is upsetting to the Appellant.
 Even though the employer may not have used the word misconduct in its communications to her, it does not change a finding of misconduct under the EI Act.
 This is because "misconduct" has a specific meaning for EI purposes that does not necessarily correspond to its everyday usage.
-An employee may be disentitled and disqualified from receiving EI benefits because of misconduct, but that does not necessarily mean that they have done something "wrong" or "bad." - [47] I accept that the provincial health officer and employer have a right to manage their day-to-day operations, which includes the authority to develop and impose practices and policies at the workplace, to ensure the health and safety of all employees and patients.
-The duty the Appellant owed to her employer was to comply with the employer's policy, which set out the requirements that vaccination against COVID-19 was a condition of continued employment, as required by the PHO.19
+An employee may be disentitled and disqualified from receiving EI benefits because of misconduct, but that does not necessarily mean that they have done something "wrong" or "bad."

-[48] I acknowledge the Appellant argued that several decisions issued by my colleagues from this Tribunal, supported that her appeal should be allowed.20 But I am not bound by other decisions made by this Tribunal.21 This means I do not have to follow those decisions.

-[49] Further, I am not persuaded by the Appellant's arguments that her appeal should be allowed because some of the facts of her case are distinguishable from those of the claimants' in Cecchetto v Canada (Attorney General), 2023 FC 102, and Kuk v Canada (Attorney General), 2023 FC 1134.
-As stated above, I found the Appellant was aware of the employer's policy requirements, in response to the PHO, and that they applied to all employees.
-The evidence supports the Appellant breached the employer's policy when she failed to disclose that she was fully vaccinated against COVID-19 by the set deadlines, which constitutes misconduct.

-[50] The Federal Court and Federal Court of Appeal have both said the question of whether an employer has failed to accommodate an employee under human rights law is not relevant to the question of misconduct under the El Act.
-This is because it is not the employer's conduct at issue.
-Such issues may be dealt with in other forums.22
+- [44] I accept that the provincial health officer and employer have a right to manage their day-to-day operations, which includes the authority to develop and impose practices and policies at the workplace, to ensure the health and safety of all employees and patients.
+The duty the Appellant owed to her employer was to comply with the employer's policy emails in response to the PHO, which set out that vaccination against COVID-19 was a condition of continued employment. - [45] I acknowledge the Appellant argued that several decisions issued by my colleagues from this Tribunal, supported that her appeal should be allowed.
+But I am not bound by other decisions made by this Tribunal.
+This means I do not have to follow those decisions. - [46] Further, I am not persuaded by the Appellant's arguments that her appeal should be allowed because some of the facts of her case are distinguishable from those of the claimants' in Cecchetto v Canada (Attorney General), 2023 FC 102, and Kuk v Canada (Attorney General), 2023 FC 1134.
+As stated above, the employer's policy and the PHO applied to all employees.
+The evidence supports the Appellant breached the employer's policy when she failed to be fully vaccinated against COVID-19 by the set deadlines, which constitutes misconduct. - [47] The Federal Court and Federal Court of Appeal have both said the question of whether an employer has failed to accommodate an employee under human rights law